aelyo-softworks/ShellBoost-Samples/README.md

 	*	**Cloud Folder Site**: An ASP.NET Core application companion of the Cloud Folder sample that implements an API-only file system over the web.
 It's using abstract interfaces, currently implemented with an SQL Database, but other storages can be added.

-	*	**Cloud Folder Client**: A .NET Core Winfoms application.
+	*	**Cloud Folder Client**: A .NET Core Winforms application.
 Can be used as a front-end to the Cloud Folder Site back-end, independent from the other Cloud Folder and Cloud Folder Sync samples.
 Useful for tests.

 	*   **Cloud Folder Sync**: A .NET 5 console application that is an equivalent of One Drive for the Cloud Folder Site sample.
 It demonstrates the File On-Demand ShellBoost feature over Windows 10 Cloud API.
 It’s not currently exposing a Shell Namespace Extension, but you can use the Cloud Folder sample as a namespace extension to test synchronization.

+	*	**Cloud Folder Fx**: A .NET Framework 4.6.2+ version of the Cloud Folder project.

 *	**Device Manager Folder**: A .NET Core console application folder that mimics the official Windows Device Manager application.
 Demonstrates asynchronous namespace hierarchy building.

 *	**Mirror**: A .NET Core console application that demonstrates a namespace application mirroring a physical folder present on the disk.
 It’s implemented in only a few lines of code.